-The following is an excerpt from my upcoming devotional titled Sex With God.
+The following is an excerpt from devotional titled Sex With God.

 No temptation hath taken you—except human; and God is faithful, who will not suffer you to be tempted above what ye are able, but He will make, with the temptation, also the outlet, for your being able to bear it.

 (1 Corinthians 10:13 YLT)

 This devotional is filled with encouragement to view sex as sacred, and to embrace the beauty of becoming one with a person who contributes to your wholeness.
 But what about the millions of people who don’t have a partner, and those separated from their beloved by distance, illness, depression, or extreme demands on time?

 There can be great unitive power in the act of restraining from sex when a couple approaches the decision together, communicating about their desire and agreeing to mutual abstention.
 The resulting build-up of shared hunger can draw a couple closer and even increase intimacy when communication is good.
 But a myriad of circumstances can make this impractical and can lead to emotional and physical vulnerability, as today’s passage describes.
 Paul warns us that denying our bodies can lead to temptation strong enough to pull us places we don’t want to go.